tufu9441/maupassant-hexo/README.md

 show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
 toc_number: true ## If you want to add list number to toc please set the value to true.
 shareto: false ## If you want to use the share button please set the value to true, you must have hexo-helper-qrcode installed.
+busuanzi:
+  enable: false ## If you want to use Busuanzi please set the value to true.
+  page_pv: true ## If you want to use Busuanzi single page views please set the value to true.
+  site_pv: true ## If you want to use Busuanzi site total views please set the value to true.
+  site_uv: true ## If you want to use Busuanzi site unique views please set the value to true.
+leancloud:
-busuanzi: false ## If you want to use Busuanzi page views please set the value to true.
+  enable: false ## If you want to use leancloud page views please set the value to true.
+  appid:  ## Your LeanCloud application App ID, e.g. pRBBL2JR4N7kLEGojrF0MsSs-gzGzoHsz
-widgets_on_small_screens: false ## Set to true to enable widgets on small screens.
+  appkey:  ## Your LeanCloud application App Key, e.g. tjczHpDfhjYDSYddzymYK1JJwidgets_on_small_screens: false ## Set to true to enable widgets on small screens.
 canvas_nest:
   enable: false ## If you want to use dynamic background please set the value to true, you can also fill the following parameters to customize the dynamic effect, or just leave them blank to keep the default effect.
   color: ## RGB value of the color, e.g. "100,99,98"